IELTS Speaking Topics May 2026: 50+ Latest Cue Cards from Real Test Takers

 Abstract and Situational

-Use our Speaking Question Randomizer to practise with random cue cards under timed conditions.
-Simulating the 1-minute preparation and 2-minute response window is one of the most effective ways to build confidence.
+Use our Speaking Question Randomizer to practise with random cue cards under timed conditions, and the Speaking Timer to enforce the 1-minute preparation and 2-minute response window.
+Simulating real timing is one of the most effective ways to build confidence.

 Part 3 Follow-Up Questions